iprafols/SQUEzE/README.md

 python squeze_operation.py
 ```
 optional arguments:

+-h, --help
--h, --help                  show this help message and exit
+Show this help message and exit

+--quiet
---quiet                     Do not print messages (default: False)
+Do not print messages (default: False)

 --input-spectra INPUT_SPECTRA [INPUT_SPECTRA ...]
-                                Name of the pkl file(s) containing the spectra that
-                                are to be analysed.
+Name of the pkl file(s) containing the spectra that are to be analysed.
 If multiple files are given, then
 they must be passed as a white-spaced list.
-The
-                                spectra in each of the files will be loaded into
+The spectra in each of the files will be loaded into memory
-                                memory as a block, and candidates will be looked for
-                                before loading the next set of spectra. (default:
+as a block, and candidates will be looked for before loading the next set of spectra. (default: None)

-                                None)
+--load-candidates
---load-candidates   Load candidates previously found.
-If --input-
-                                candidates is passed, then load from there.
+Load candidates previously found.
+If --input-candidates is passed, then load from there.
 Otherwise,
 load from --output-candidates. (default: False)

 --input-candidates INPUT_CANDIDATES
-                                Name of the pkl file from where candidates will be
-                                loaded. (default: None)
+Name of the pkl file from where candidates will be loaded. (default: None)

 --output-candidates OUTPUT_CANDIDATES
-                                Name of the pkl file where the candidates will be
-                                saved.
-In training mode, the model will be saved using
+Name of the pkl file where the candidates will be saved.
+In training mode, the model will be saved
-                                this name (without the extension) as base name and
+using this name (without the extension) as base name and append the extension _model.pkl to it
-                                append the extension _model.pkl to it (default: None)
+(default: None)

+--check-statistics
+Check the candidates' statistics at the end (default:False)

+--check-probs CHECK_PROBS [CHECK_PROBS ...]
+White-spaced list of the probabilities to check.
+The candidates' statistics will be computed for
+these cuts in probabilities.
+Ignored if --check-statistics is not passed.
+If it is not passed and
+--check-statistics is then np.arange(0.9, 0.0, -0.05) (default: None)

+--save-fits
+Save the final catalogue also as a fits file (default: False)

 --output-catalogue OUTPUT_CATALOGUE
-                                Name of the fits file where the final catalogue will
-                                be stored. (default: None)
+Name of the fits file where the final catalogue will be stored. (default: None)

 --prob-cut PROB_CUT
-                                Only objects with probability > PROB_CUT will be
-                                included in the catalogue (default: 0.1)
+Only objects with probability > PROB_CUT will be included in the catalogue (default: 0.1)

 ### Usage in merging mode